 We are unable to estimate the number of shares that will be sold under Rule 144, since this will depend on the market price for our common stock, the personal circumstances of the sellers and other factors.
-Prior to the offering, there has been no public market for the common stock, and there can be no assurance that a significant public market for the common stock will develop or be sustained after the offering.
 Any future sale of substantial amounts of the common stock in the open market may adversely affect the market price of the common stock offered by this prospectus.